sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

 Let's define our problem in more specific ways.

 More often than not, inline comments are linked to changes.
 So they are attached to a representation of changes.
 In this post we will focus on a Unidiff representation (because it will be simpler to visualize and reason about than the side-by-side diff).
-Here comes our first specification
+Here comes our first specification:

 > An inline comment is a block of data (text) attached to a line in a unidiff.

-First example with file foo
+Here is a first example with a fake unidiff. `Ax` represents one line content.
+Deleted lines are prefixed by `-` and added lines by `+`.
+Let's say A3 has been added and you put an inline comment on it.

 ```
   A1
   A2
-+ A3
++ A3   ### your inline comment: say nothing nice/nasty about this change
   A4
   A5
 ```

-Let's say A3 has been added and you put an inline comment on it.
 Now some changes are made and the pull request is updated.
 What can happen?
-For example, you requested that A3 is no good and should be deleted:
+For example, you requested that A3 is no good and should be deleted.
+The updated unidiff would look like:

 ```
   A1